 Joining Dunsmore as a new venue for the 2019/20 season are Chilfrome in Dorset and Shelfield Park in Warwickshire.
 The last-named will stage the Croome & West Warwickshire meeting long-held some 24 miles west at Upton-on-Severn.
 Former rider Nick Pearce has been piloting moves to reinstate the Croome's meeting, which did not take place last season.

 Chilfrome, which is some nine miles northwest of Dorchester, will host the Cattistock meeting which has moved from now-defunct Littlewindsor.
 The Seavington, which also used Littlewindsor, has found a base at Cotley.

 National sponsors Timico and Connolly's RED MILLS have yet to be replaced as sponsors of the mixed open and intermediate race series, while the JRL Group has stepped down as backers of point-to-point Flat races.
-However, auctioneers Tattersalls Cheltenham has got behind plans for a series of races restricted to four and five-year-olds, the Oriental Club, which dipped its toes into the sport in the South East region, is sponsoring an owner/trainers' series, while The Jockey Club, which is continuing to support its maiden mares' series, has joined forces with Retraining Of Racehorses (ROR) to back a group of races for 'veteran' horses aged ten and over.
-Conditions for all these new races are being finalised.
+However, auctioneers Tattersalls Cheltenham and Goffs UK have got behind plans for a series of races restricted to four and five-year-olds, the Oriental Club, which dipped its toes into the sport in the South East region, is sponsoring an owner-trainers' series, while The Jockey Club, which is continuing to support its maiden mares' series, has joined forces with Retraining Of Racehorses (ROR) to back a group of races for 'veteran' horses aged ten and over.

 Peter Wright, chief executive of the Point-to-Point Authority, said: "There are some disappointments which become apparent in the fixtures' list, not least in the loss of meetings in the Welsh Borders, but we move forward and welcome the new courses and national sponsors.